planetruby/gems/2020/19-quik.md

 ## Step 1:  Download Single-File Quik Starter (.ZIP) Archive

 Did you know?
 You can download GitHub repos without git?
-That is, download a single-file archive (.ZIP) -- gets (auto-)built by GitHub.
+That is, you can download a single-file archive (.ZIP) that gets (auto-)built by GitHub.

-Example - `gem-starter-template.zip`:
+Let's look inside the gem starter example - `gem-starter-template.zip`:

 ```
 lib/